Sickle Cell Disease in Children

 Complications of SCD include:

-- Pain crisis, or sickle crisis.
-In severe cases, treatment in a hospital may be needed.
+Pain crisis, or sickle crisis.
+In severe cases, your child may need treatment in a hospital.

 spleen can be damaged and scarred after many episodes of splenic sequestration.
 By

 age 8, many children with SCD have had their spleen removed.
 Or they may have lasting